cmfcmf/cmfcmf/README.md

 #### [AdventureLookup/AdventureLookup](https://github.com/AdventureLookup/AdventureLookup) *#PHP, #Symfony, #ElasticSearch*

 A community-driven website for finding tabletop adventures.

-⚡ Fun fact: I prototyped the concept in about a week with the goal of creating a minimal viable product.
+I prototyped the concept in about a week with the goal of creating a minimal viable product.
 And it worked, people liked it, and the website went live!

 #### cmfcmf/CFRC (private repository) *#TypeScript, #Node.js, #Redux, #Material-UI*